 According to both Ukani and Willie-LeBreton, the process to pass the proposal was quick once it was in the hands of the faculty, and a meeting was called specifically for the discussion of the proposal.

-Ukani said that SGO was initially unsure what to put in their proposal and afraid to ask for more time than they believed faculty would grant.
-Initially, the proposal was a request for merely an extension of the add-drop period to two weeks, in case students needed to drop courses they found to be too difficult or to help those who might have over-enrolled.
+Ukani said that the initial proposal was a request for merely an extension of the add-drop period to two weeks.
+This proposed extension would help students who needed to drop courses they found to be too difficult and those who might have over-enrolled.
 During the faculty meeting, faculty members themselves expanded the proposal beyond two weeks and gave students further leeway.

 “At the Faculty Meeting, CEP recommended the proposal to the faculty.
 An amendment was made from the floor of the faculty meeting to extend the drop period further than the original proposal.
 The faculty approved the amendment and then approved the amended proposal by a majority vote,” wrote Dean Willie-LeBreton.